christian-posta/mcp-auth-step-by-step/spire/README.md

 - Place these files in the `spire/` folder.
 - Make sure they are files, not directories.
 - Restart your containers after generating these files.

+## Notes

+We cannot use identity brokering in keycloak because SPIRE does not implement authorization code which is a pre-req in keycloak to do brokering

+We can try using client-jwt, but Keycloak expects the isuser and subject to be the same (since it's client issued JWT).
+With SPIRE this will not be the case.